roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-16 ****** byJust_Plain_Bob© As I watched the flashing red lights in my mirror I wondered what I had to look forward to.
+As I watched the flashing red lights in my mirror I wondered what I had to look forward to.
 It wasn't, at least to me, natural that Andrea's husband would tell me to get out of there.
 He was the wronged husband and he was supposed to want to do me bodily harm and God knows that was his intent before Andrea put him down with the table lamp.

  Why did he tell me to get out instead of giving me up to the authorities when they showed up?
 Could it be that it was because he felt he could get at me easier if I wasn't in jail?
 It just didn't make sense to me, but then neither did Andrea's actions.
 Tie him up and take gay type pictures to use as blackmail?
 She told me that she loved him to pieces and the only reason she was playing with me was because she couldn't get oral and anal from him.
 She loved him and she was willing to let me stick my dick up his ass?
 That just did not compute.